itsbio/gamepot-docs/en/gamepot_android.md

        compile 'com.apollographql.apollo:apollo-runtime:1.0.0-alpha2'
        compile 'com.apollographql.apollo:apollo-android-support:1.0.0-alpha2'
        compile 'com.android.billingclient:billing:1.1'
+       compile 'com.github.bumptech.glide:glide:3.7.0'
+       compile 'com.romandanylyk:pageindicatorview:1.0.0'
        compile 'com.google.firebase:firebase-core:16.0.6'
        compile 'com.google.firebase:firebase-messaging:17.3.4'
+       compile 'androidx.sqlite:sqlite-framework:2.0.1'
+       compile 'com.cookpad.puree:puree:4.1.6'
        // GamePot common [END]

        compile(name: 'gamepot-channel-base', ext: 'aar')
        // GamePot facebook [START]
        compile(name: 'gamepot-channel-facebook', ext: 'aar')
-       compile 'com.facebook.android:facebook-android-sdk:4.39.0'
+       compile 'com.facebook.android:facebook-android-sdk:5.2.0'
        // GamePot facebook [END]

-       // GamePot google signin [START]
+       // GamePot google sigin [START]
        compile(name: 'gamepot-channel-google-signin', ext: 'aar')
        compile "com.google.android.gms:play-services-base:16.0.1"
        compile "com.google.android.gms:play-services-auth:16.0.1"
-       // GamePot google signin [END]
+       // GamePot google sigin [END]
    }

    // ADD THIS AT THE BOTTOM
    apply plugin: 'com.google.gms.google-services'
    ```

-3. Copy `google-service.json` issued from Google into the `/app/` folder.
+3. Copy google-service.json issued from Google into the /app/ folder.
 4. Gradle Sync Now

-   Click the button highlighted in red box in the figure below to refresh.
+   Click the button highlighted in the red box in the figure below to refresh.

 ![gamepot_android_03](./images/gamepot_android_03.png)

-* Failures you may encounter after clicking Refresh
+- Failures you may encounter after clicking Refresh

-  * Configuration 'compile' is obsolete and has been replaced with 'implementation' and 'api'.
+  - Configuration 'compile' is obsolete and has been replaced with 'implementation' and 'api'.
 It will be removed at the end of 2018.
-For more information see: <http://d.android.com/r/tools/update-dependency-configurations.html>
+For more information see: [http://d.android.com/r/tools/update-dependency-configurations.html](http://d.android.com/r/tools/update-dependency-configurations.html)

-    > If you use Gradle version 3 or later, replace “compile” with “implementation.”
+    > If you use Gradle version 3 or later, replace "compile" with "implementation"

-  * No matching client found for package name 'packagename'
+  - No matching client found for package name 'packagename'

-    > Make sure that the package name of the app matches the one declared in google-service.json.
+    > Make sure that the package name of the app matches the one declared in googld-service.json.

-### Configure AndroidManifest.xml
+#### Configure AndroidManifest.xml

 Add settings generally used for games.
-See the following code example for more information.
+Refer to the following code example for more information.

 > Configure each element based on the recommendations by the developer.